endless-sky/endless-sky-wiki/CreatingGovernments.md

 fine <percentage#>
 ```
 The fine token controls the "leniency" of the government with respect to the fined amount.
 For example, `fine 0.1` indicates that this government would only fine a player 10,000 credits if the total fine value is 100,000 credits.

+#### Illegal and Atrocities
+Defines specific items that are considered illegal and considered atrocities by this government.
+Illegal items have a parameter that lists the amount of fine the player would receive.
+Illegal and Atrocities can be modified through evens as well.

 #### Death Sentence
 ```html